 4. Prior Sexual History with Other Parties

-A party's sexual history with anyone other than the Reporting Party or Responding Party may be relevant only under very limited circumstances to prove motive, prior sexual misconduct, assess credibility if a party has put their own prior sexual conduct at issue, or to explain an injury or physical finding.
+A party's sexual history with anyone other than the Reporting Party or Responding Party may be relevant only under very limited circumstances to prove intent, motive, absence of mistake, or to explain an injury or physical finding.